The-Social-Proof-Foundation/mys-relay/README.md

 - ✅ WebSocket support for real-time updates

 ### Messaging
-- ✅ Direct messaging between users
+- ✅ **Platform-agnostic**: Direct messaging between users (not platform-specific)
 - ✅ Conversation tracking
 - ✅ Redis Streams for real-time message delivery
 - ✅ Message read receipts
+- ✅ Messages work across all platforms - users can message each other regardless of platform context

 ### Delivery
 - ✅ **Platform-specific delivery configuration**: Each platform can configure its own APNs, FCM, and email settings